 When the world is forced to shut down due to the COVID-19 pandemic, the subscription box customer relationship management trend continues to rise.

-A subscription box is a package that customers receive in the mail, usually on a recurring basis and most commonly, are all related to a specific niche or market.
+A subscription box is a package that customers receive in the mail.
+It usually takes place on a recurring basis.
+And most commonly, are all related to a specific niche or market.
 A strong brand-customer relationship is the basis of a subscription sales model.

 Even though the subscription box has been around for years, the COVID-19 pandemic has allowed it to thrive in 2020 with consumers being confined to their homes and not being able to visit traditional retail stores.

 Every possible thing you could want (and even what you don’t want) can be sent to you via a subscription box.
 Wine lover?
 You have the opportunity to taste some of the best reds and whites from award-winning vineyards across the globe, all from the comfort of your home.
 Want the newest spa trends continuously updating your skin-care or makeup regime?
 Get the latest products every month without searching in stores.